mtnzorlu/qufe/README.md

     bundle

+## Note:

+If your site is in the root directory, the baseurl must be empty.
+Replace _config.yml:

+    baseurl: ""

 Edit or change some parts of the _config_yml file.
 For example, enter your own social media usernames in the relevant lines.